 The following table sets forth our summary historical audited and unaudited consolidated financial information for the periods and dates indicated.
 The balance sheet data as of December 31, 2012 and 2011 and the statements of operations and cash flow data for the years ended December 31, 2012, 2011 and 2010 have been derived from the audited consolidated financial statements of our business included elsewhere in this prospectus.
 The balance sheet data as of December 31, 2010 has been derived from the audited consolidated financial statements of our business not included in this prospectus.
-The balance sheet data as of June 30, 2013 and the statements of operations and cash flow data for the six-month periods ended June 30, 2013 and 2012, have been derived from the unaudited interim consolidated financial statements of our business not included in this prospectus.
-The balance sheet data as of June 30, 2013 has been derived from the unaudited financial statements of our business not included in this prospectus.
-The balance sheet data as of June 30, 2012 has been derived from the unaudited financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidated financial statements of our business not included in this prospectus.
-The unaudited interim consolidat
+The balance sheet data as of June 30, 2013 and the statements of operations and cash flow data for the six-month periods ended June 30, 2013 and 2012, have been derived from the unaudited interim consolidated financial statements of our business included elsewhere in this prospectus.
+The balance sheet data as of June 30, 2012 has been derived from the unaudited consolidated financial statements of our business not included in this prospectus.
+The unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of our management, include all adjustments, consisting only of normal and recurring adjustments, necessary for a fair presentation of the information set forth herein.
+Interim financial results are not necessarily indicative of results that may be expected for the full fiscal year or any future reporting period.